SonalOjha/particles-cloudsploit-scans/README.md

 ### Quick Start

-Copy one of the links listed in `Packaged Project` and enter that as the S3 Template URL for CloudFormation.
+Use the `Launch Stack` links in the `Packaged Project` section of this README.

 ### Build